neha702/EasyMeet/README.md

 8) Type cd .. in terminal.

-9) Make sure you connect server to MySQL DB by providing correct port no. and database name.
+9) Cloud DB is used here ,credentials present in Server ->expressweb.js file.

-9) Run there npm  start.
+10) Run there npm  start.

-10) Then open another terminal ,type cd Desktop.
+11) Then open another terminal ,type cd Server.

-11) Type cd my-appnpx.

-13) Type cd Server

-14) Do the nodemon expressweb.js
+12)  Do the nodemon expressweb.js

-15) After that one can see a page opening at http://localhost:3000/ ,that is the registration page.
+14)After that one can see a page opening at http://localhost:3000/.

+15) Route http://localhost:3000/register to get to registartion page.